 Article by: Joori Byun

-Joori has just graduated from the University of Oxford with a BA in English Language and Literature.
+Joori is a graduate from the University of Oxford with a BA in English Language and Literature.
 Having grown up in the UK, but being ethnically South Korean, she loves exploring different styles, cultures and forms of expression.
 A keen writer, she is eager to delve deeper into art & fashion related subjects and help 'The Connoisseur' strengthen its global presence.